-Petrified Forest National Park is an absolute hidden gem, located along historic Route 66 in the desert of northeastern Arizona.
-While it may have less dramatic landscapes than its national park siblings like Zion or Grand Teton, the scenery here is absolutely stunning, with vibrant badlands and rolling hills.
-Additionally, the various perspectives of the park, from the fascinating geology of petrified wood to the history of the Pueblo people, make it one of the most unique national parks I’ve ever visited.
+Petrified Forest National Park is an absolute hidden gem, located along historic Route 66 in northeastern Arizona.
+While it may have less dramatic landscapes than some of its national park brethren, the scenery here is absolutely stunning, with vibrant badlands, barren desert, and rolling hills.
+Additionally, the park has some incredibly unique aspects, from the fascinating geology of petrified wood to the history of the Pueblo people, make it one of the most interesting national parks I’ve ever visited.

-If you plan on making a pitstop at the Petrified Forest National Park (good choice!), here’s everything you need to know about having an awesome day, from where to stay to the most photogenic spots in the park.
+Here’s everything you need to know about spending one day in Petrified Forest National Park, from where to stay to the most photogenic spots in the park.

 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.